 5. Hand or Stand Mixer

 I don’t have a hand mixer, and I probably won’t give up my stand mixer, but I could.
-I’ve made waffle and brownie batter in the Blendtec already, and I love how quick and easy it is.
+I’ve already made waffles and brownie batter in the Blendtec, and I love how quick and easy it is.

 6. Food Processor